Trump at center of sharp Utah GOP congressional debate

-SALT LAKE CITY (AP) — Two Republicans vying for a Utah Congressional seat are sharply divided on what it means to be conservative in the era of President Donald Trump.
+SALT LAKE CITY (AP) — Two Utah Republicans vying for a congressional seat faced off in a testy debate Tuesday that showcased sharp divisions on what it means to be conservative in the era of President Donald Trump.

-Challenger Chris Herrod said during a testy debate on Tuesday that he is more conservative, pro-Trump candidate.
-Incumbent John Curtis said Utah voters are conflicted about the president and appreciate his more-centrist stance.
+Challenger Chris Herrod said he’s running to give voters in the heavily Republican district a conservative, pro-Trump choice.
+Incumbent U.S. Rep. John Curtis, on the other hand, said he’s in line with Utah voters, and many are conflicted about the president.

-The two candidates differed on issues like tariffs, gun control and immigration.
+The two candidates differed on issues such as tariffs, gun control and immigration.

-Curtis won the seat in three-way race against Herrod in a special election held six months ago.
+“We have to get past what we have in this state, that it is compassionate for us to tolerate illegal immigration,” Herrod said, who has been known for his strict immigration positions.
+He also criticized his opponent for not always supporting a wall along the U.S.-Mexico border.

 Most Read Nation & World Stories